Weak Solutions to an Euler Alignment System with Singular Interactions in a Bounded Domain: Existence and Weak-Strong Uniqueness

+We perform a virtually identical procedure on the terms containing $\nabla_x v_c[\rho - r]$.
+We have successfully bounded all terms of the remainder by the relative energy.
+Finally, we have arrived at:

 with positive constant $C$ independent of $\mathbf E$.
-The relative energy is obviously non-negative.
-Since the inequality we have obtained holds for a.e. $t \in [t_0,t_f]$, by the Gr\"onwall-Bellman inequality, we conclude that $\mathbf E[\cdots](t) = 0$ a.e., which proves the claims. \end{proof}
+The relative energy is obviously non-negative and initially zero.
+Since the inequality we have obtained holds for a.e. $t \in [t_0,t_f]$, by the Gr\"onwall-Bellman inequality, we conclude that $\mathbf E[\cdots](t) = 0$ a.e. on $[t_0,t_f]$.
+Since $\mathbf E$ is comprised of norms, the claims of Theorem \ref{prop3} follow.
+This completes the proof. \end{proof}